Our Regular Venues

 Temple, London EC4Y 7BB

-Temple Church was built in the late twelfth century church by the Knights Templar as their English headquarters.
+Temple Church was built in the late twelfth century by the Knights Templar as their English headquarters.
 In modern times two Inns of Court (Inner Temple and Middle Temple) both use the church.
 It is famous for its effigy tombs, and for being a round church.
 It was heavily damaged during the Second World War, but has been largely restored.

 The church was featured in the controversial popular novel The Da Vinci Code - and also used as a location in the movie of the book.
 The release of doves in the round church in the film relate to the recording of 'O for the wings of a dove' by Ernest Lough - the most famous boy soprano to come from Temple Church.